anders94/loan-manager/README.md

 configuration errors.

 Main configuration settings:
-* loopDelayInMinutes: Time in minutes between each run through exchanges / currencies
+* *loopDelayInMinutes:* Time in minutes between each run through exchanges / currencies
-* msDelayBetweenAPICalls: Time in milliseconds between API calls.
+* *msDelayBetweenAPICalls:* Time in milliseconds between API calls.
 Exchanges usually limit the number of calls that can be made from the same IP / account.

 Exchange specific configuration settings:
-* credentials: key and secret API settings from the exchange - these can also be passed as environment variables
+* *credentials:* key and secret API settings from the exchange - these can also be passed as environment variables
-* active: this true or false turns loan management on or off for this currency
+* *active:* this true or false turns loan management on or off for this currency
-* minimumRate: minimum percentage rate below which `loan-manager` will not create loan offers
+* *minimumRate:* minimum percentage rate below which `loan-manager` will not create loan offers
-* minimumSizeUSD: the value in US Dollars of the minimum loan amount.
+* *minimumSizeUSD:* the value in US Dollars of the minimum loan amount.
 Exchanges have a lower limit on the amount of currency that can be offered in a single offer.
-* maximumSizeUSD: the value in US Dollars of the maximum loan amount.
+* *maximumSizeUSD:* the value in US Dollars of the maximum loan amount.
 Use this if you want to limit the upper bounds of what the `loan-manager` will offer in a single offer.
+* *rateStrategy:* this includes a name and whatever options are necessary for the named strategy.
+Valid options for name currently include `percentDepth` and `topOfTheBook`.
+Additionally, `percentDepth` also requires:
   * lendbookPositioningPercentage: `loan-manager` will traverse the offers in the lendbook and position your offers this percentage rate into the book by volume.
 * driftPercent: the percentage outside of the target rate that `loan-manager` will allow before canceling open orders.